janneengestoft/birc-project/README.md

   \____/\___|_| |_|\___/|_| |_| |_|\___|___/ \_| \_/
 ```

 If you run the `hostname` command, you can see that you are on `fe1.genomedk.net`.
 Now log out of the cluster again.
-You do that using `exit` commannd or by presssing `Ctrl-d`.
+You do that using the `exit` command or by pressing `Ctrl-d`.
 Now you are back on your own machine.
 Try `hostname` again and see what your own machine is called.

 ### Allow login without password

 You will need to log in to the cluster many many times, so you should set up your `ssh` connection to the cluster so you can connect securely without typing the password every time.
 You do not need to know *how* this works, but if you are interested, here is roughly how:

 > Firstly, you have to understand what public/private encryption keys are.
 A private key is a very long, random sequence of bits.
 A private key is kept secret and never leaves your own machine.
 A public key is another string of bits that is a derivative of the private key.
-You can generate a unique public key from the private key, but cannot get the private key from a public key: Is a one-way process.
+You can generate a unique public key from the private key but cannot get the private key from a public key: It is a one-way process.
 Using the public key, you can encrypt (or sign) any message, and it will only be possible to decrypt it using the private key.
-In other words, anyone with your public key can send you an encrypted messages that only you will be able to read.
+In other words, anyone with your public key can send you encrypted messages that only you will be able to read.
 So, if the cluster has your public key saved, it can authenticate you like this: The cluster sends your machine a message that is encrypted using your public key.
 Your machine then decrypts the message using its private key and sends it back.
 If the cluster agrees it is decrypted correctly, it logs you in.

-First check if you have these two authentication files on your local machine (you can do so by running `ls -a ~/.ssh` in the terminal):
+First, check if you have these two authentication files on your local machine (you can do so by running `ls -a ~/.ssh` in the terminal):

 ```bash
 ~/.ssh/id_rsa